The Best Growth Funds

 Moreover, if you've been using discrete funds for your growth and value exposures, your once-balanced style portfolio is likely out of whack.
-It is probably growth-heavy after that style’s extended period of outperformance: The Morningstar U.S. Growth Index has outrun the Morningstar U.S. Value Index by more than 20 full percentage points annually during the past three years.
+It is probably growth-heavy after that style's extended period of outperformance: Despite value's recent outperformance, the Morningstar U.S. Growth Index has outrun the Morningstar U.S. Value Index by 17 full percentage points annually during the past three years.

 However, you may be among those who think growth stocks are the place to be, and you'd like to tilt your portfolio toward that style.
 If that sounds like you, read on.
 And if not, you can always bookmark this article for a future time when you are in the market for a solid growth fund.

 There are many fine growth funds and ETFs to choose from.
 Today, we're examining those that land in the U.S. large-growth, mid-growth, or small-growth Morningstar Categories that earn Morningstar Analyst Ratings of Silver or better.
-(We expect such highly rated funds to outperform over a full market cycle; learn more about our Analyst Ratings.)
+(We expect such highly rated funds to outperform over a full market cycle.)

 For most investors, your search can begin and end in the large-growth category, and nearly four dozen funds and ETFs in this group earn our top ratings.

 Managers plying growth strategies covet growth over price--they're less concerned about finding bargains than their value counterparts.
 As with any type of fund, though, don't over-rely on a fund's category placement to tell you everything you need to know.
 There's a good deal of variety among strategies in the large-growth category.
 And these various approaches can lead to different performance and risk profiles.